DomGambarini/milestone-two-memory-game/README.md

 ### Memory Card Game: World Cup Rugby 2023 website is designed to achieve the following business objectives:

-- Engage rugby enthusiats and fans of the Rugby World Cup 2023 by providing an enjoyable and interactive gaming experience.
+- Engage rugby enthusiast and fans of the Rugby World Cup 2023 by providing an enjoyable and interactive gaming experience.
-- Promote the Rugby World Cup by using the game as a fun and enducational tool.
+- Promote the Rugby World Cup by using the game as a fun and educational tool.
 - Enhance the brand visibility and recognition of the World Cup.
 - Increase website traffic.
 Use the game as a traffic generator and increase user engagement.
 - Community building among rugby fans by incorporating social sharing features and encouraging fans to connect with each other.

-### Memory Card Game: World Cup Rugby 2023 aims to fulfill the following user goals:
+### Memory Card Game: World Cup Rugby 2023 aims to fulfil the following user goals:

 - Entertainment for the user, offering a fun memory card game that can be enjoyed during leisure time.
 - Educate users about teams and players in the rugby world cup.
 - Competition where users can compete against one another.
 - Create nostalgia and celebrate their favourite players from the rugby world cup.
 - Stress relief and relaxation tool that can be enjoyed as a break in the day.
-- Accessable to all ages and skill levels.
+- Accessible to all ages and skill levels.
 - Can help children with their cognitive, memory and concentration.
 - Family friendly.
 Parents and children can engage playing the game.
 - Help encourage sport to a new younger generation.